Opel Manufacturing Poland

 Opel Manufacturing Poland Sp. z o.o. (formerly General Motors Manufacturing Poland Sp. z o.o.) is an automobile manufacturer in Poland.
 It assembles light commercial vehicles in a factory in Gliwice and builds engines in Tychy.
 Opel Manufacturing Poland is a subsidiary of Opel Automobile GmbH in Rüsselsheim, Germany which in turn is a subsidiary of Stellantis.

-This is not to be confused with the Opel sales company Opel Poland Sp. z o.o. with seat in Warszawa, appearing publicly as Opel Polska.
+This is not to be confused with the Opel sales company Opel Poland Sp. z o.o. with seat in Warsaw, appearing publicly as Opel Polska.

 Car assembly in Gliwice

 Passenger cars

 The factory in Gliwice built the compact Opel Astra car for the Opel, Vauxhall and Holden brands and the Opel Cascada for the formerly named brands and as Buick for the North American market.

 The passenger car assembly ended on the 30 November 2021.

 Light commercial vehicles

-As the production of Opel Astra in Gliwice was reported to end on the 30 November 2021, Stellantis also announced to start the production of light commercial vehicles (Opel Movano, Peugeot Boxer, Fiat Ducato and Citroën Jumper) in April 2022 in the new factory next to the old one.
+As the production of Opel Astra in Gliwice was reported to end on the 30 November 2021, Stellantis also announced to start the production of light commercial vehicles (Opel/Vauxhall Movano, Peugeot Boxer, Fiat Ducato, Citroën Jumper and Toyota Proace Max) in April 2022 in the new factory next to the old one.